 Lindenstraße 9–14, 10969 Berlin

-Participants will work in small groups to explore aspects of the JMB’s permanent exhibition and learn about traditions and rituals relating, for example, to resting (Shabbat), eating (Kashrut) or growing up (Bar Mitzvah).
+They will work in small groups to explore aspects of the permanent exhibition and learn about traditions and rituals relating, for example, to resting (Shabbat), eating (Kashrut) or growing up (Bar Mitzvah).
 Is there such a thing as a Jewish object?
-Students will find their time at the museum does not provide definitive answers.
+Participants will find their time at the museum does not provide definitive answers.
 Rather, they will learn how the meaning of things can change with different contexts.
-This hands-on workshop makes it easy to access the basics of Judaism and explores the diversity of Jewish identities.
+This workshop provides initial access to the basics of Judaism and explores the diversity of Jewish identities.

 Please note that school classes will be divided into two groups exploring different areas and topics from the exhibition.
 After the visit, it may be useful for the groups to share what they have learned.